RareSkills/blog/convert-gas-to-usd-ethereum/convert-gas-to-usd-ethereum.md

 ## Gas Price

 The "gas price" is usually priced in units of Gwei.
-The values fluctuate between 15 during periods of low use to over 100 gwei during periods of high use.
+The values fluctuate between 15 gwei during periods of low use to over 100 gwei during periods of high use.
 What exactly is a "gwei" in this context?

 Ethereum, as a cryptocurrency, can be subdivided into decimal places of 10^-18.
 Each of these tiny units is called one "wei."
 One billion wei, or one giga-wei, is one billionth of an Ether, or 1 billion wei.
 (Multiplying 10^-18 by one billion is 10^-9, or one billionth).